selfishprimate/gerillass-docs/content/docs/loadify/index.md

 {{< /highlight >}}

 {{< hint info >}}
-**Keep in mind!** You must called `loadify` mixin once at the root of your stylesheet as an initializer.
+**Keep in mind!** You must call `loadify` mixin once at the root of your stylesheet as an initializer.
 {{< /hint >}}

 {{< highlight scss >}}